bmestref/AWS-SAA-Projects/RDS/SplitMonolithArchitectureOnAPP_DB/project_guide.md

-# Split a Monoloth Architecture in APP and DB components
+# Split a Monolith Architecture in APP and DB components

 In this project we will migrate the database for the monolithic  Wordpress instance to a dedicated MariaDB platform running on EC2.